Reflected appraisal: Extent of impact

-(6) appraisals are supportive of the person's own beliefs about himself or herself.
+(6) appraisals are supportive of the person's own beliefs about themself.

 Relationships

 Several studies have been conducted on the way reflected appraisal affects various relationships in a person's life.
 The idea that a person's self-concept is related to what that person perceives as another's opinion usually holds more weight with significant others.
 Appraisals from significant others such as parents, close friends, trusted colleagues, and other people the individual strongly admires, influences self-concept development and often has more influence than a stranger on a child's developing self-esteem.
 Study of this topic has led to the realization that people sometimes tend to anticipate what will happen in the future based on a previous perception.

 Families

 Reflected appraisals are present among family members.
 All family members have opinions about one another and are typically less reticent to express them to each other than is the case outside of family relations.
 Siblings, especially, may be only too eager to give critical feedback regarding each other's behavior, appearance, social skills, and intelligence.
 Not all of these appraisals, of course, are equally significant for one's self-esteem.
 Both what is being appraised (with regard to its importance for one's self-concept) and who does the appraising, are important qualifiers.
 For children, on most things, the reflected appraisals of their parents may matter much more than those of their siblings.

 Reflected appraisal has been the main process examined in studies of self-esteem within families.
 The bulk of this research has focused on the effects of parental behavior on children's self-esteem.
 In general, these studies find that parental support and encouragement, responsiveness, and use of inductive control are related positively to children's self-esteem (Gecas and Seff 1990).
 Most of these parental variables could be considered indicators of positive reflected appraisals of the child.
 They are also the parental behaviors found to be associated with the development of other positive socialization outcomes in children and adolescents (such as moral development, pro-social behavior, and academic achievement).